-The Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
+The accompanying financial statements are presented in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-210-50.
+Under ASC 958-210-50, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.
 In addition, the Foundation is required to present a statement of cash flows.
 As permitted by the statement, the Foundation does not use fund accounting.
+The financial statements have been prepared on the accrual basis of accounting.
+The financial statements include the accounts maintained by, and directly under, the control of the Foundation.